mxaddict/www.codedmaster.com/content/blog/2026-04-24-introducing-sqeel.md

 ## Final Thoughts

-SQEEL started the way most of my tools do — I was annoyed at something, and a weekend later there was a prototype.
+SQEEL started the way most of my tools do: I was annoyed at something, and a weekend later there was a prototype.
 It's now my daily driver for every database I touch.
 If you live in vim, write a lot of SQL, and resent every Electron SQL client you've ever opened, give it a spin.
 Issues and PRs welcome at